-Charlottetown is a town in Canada that has it all.
+Charlottetown is a city in Canada that has it all.
 From the historic downtown area to its beautiful beaches, you will have no problem finding something that interests you here.
 Whether you are looking for a charming little farmhouse or an extravagant resort, Charlottetown has what you need.
-If you want to learn more about this great Canadian town, keep reading below!
+If you want to learn more about this great Canadian city, keep reading below!

 Charlottetown, the capital and largest city of Prince Edward Island.
 It is located in the southeastern part of Prince Edward Island, Canada and as it is home to over 40 thousand people, it is truly a thriving metropolis.

 Charlottetown is located on the island of Prince Edward Island and can be reached by plane, car, or bus.